 Gov. Deal signed Senate Bill 88 during a signing ceremony May 9, 2011, at Scottish Rite hospital.
-The measure increases the age at which a child is required to be in a car booster seat from the 6th birthday to the 8th birthday.
+The measure increases the age at which a child is required to be in a car booster seat from age 6 to age 8.

 This is the second time Children’s has taken the lead on such legislation.
 We also served as the lead organization when the booster seat age was increased in 2004.
 Children's is pleased with this legislative success and believe it will save lives and reduce child mortality from injuries sustained in motor vehicle crashes.